gwaribe/shop-it/docs/documentation.md

 - Include: item name, price, timestamp, transaction code, phone number
 - Format receipt in a clean, professional layout
 - Provide option to return to start/scan again
+- Save Receipt Option: Provide a way to save or share the receipt

 **Implementation:**